wjys/DM1123-VFS-FA15/weekly_detail/dm1123_weekly_detail_wk6_oct07.md

   <td valign="top">
   <ul>
    <li><strong><a href="../projects/dm1123_vfs_projects_logo.md">BRAND 2nd Draft</a></strong></li>
-  <li>Add the name of your personal brand, along with a very brief description (1 to 2 sentences max) of what your logo is for to your wordpress posts for your 1st, 2nd and final drafts</li>
   <li><strong>Lynda.com Tutorials</strong> (as needed, based on your current skill levels in these programs.)
   </ul></td>
 </tr>